Louise Adler: Views on Israel and Palestine

-Recognition and honours
+Honours and recognition

-In 2008 Adler was made a Member of the Order of Australia in the Australia Day Honours for "service to literature as a publisher, through support for and the promotion of emerging authors, to tertiary education, and to the community".

-In 2015, she was awarded an honorary doctorate by Monash University, for "her services to Australian publishing, through to her support and promotion of emerging authors, education and the community".
+In the 2008 Australia Day Honours, Adler was appointed a Member of the Order of Australia for "service to literature as a publisher, through support for and the promotion of emerging authors, to tertiary education, and to the community".
+In 2015 she received an honorary doctorate from Monash University in recognition of her contribution to Australian publishing, emerging authors, education and the community.

-Personal
+Personal life

-Adler has been married to the actor and comedian Max Gillies since 1981, and they have two adult children.
+Adler married the actor and comedian Max Gillies in 1981.
+The couple have two adult children.